- ORDER: Passeriformes

 - In winter Field Sparrows may form mixed feeding flocks with other species, including White-throated and Song Sparrows.
 Smaller and less aggressive than other sparrows, Field Sparrows are usually at the bottom of the dominance hierarchy in these mixed flocks.
 Their subordinate role means that they may have to take extra risks to gain access to food, such as returning to a feeding site first after a predator has flushed the flock.

-- The oldest recorded Field Sparrow was at least 10 years, 4 months old when it was recaptured and rereleased at a banding station in Maryland in 2007.
-It had been banded in the same state in 1999.
+- The oldest recorded Field Sparrow was at least 10 years, 11 months old when it was recaptured and rereleased at a banding station in Maryland in 2019.
+It was originally banded in the same state in 2010.